bluxmit/alnoda-workspaces/README.md

 ## Why

-1. If you are building cloud development platform
+1. You are building cloud development platform
-2. If you need to get started fast without building your own toolset
+2. You need to get started fast without building your own toolset

 ## Workspace